New technology uses good old-fashioned wind to power giant cargo vessels

 Although commercial shipping wasn't included in the 2015 Paris Agreement, there's a huge economic incentive for the industry to decarbonize.
 The European Union's Emissions Trading System will cover the maritime industry beginning next year, meaning shippers will be forced to pay for their carbon emissions.

 Also in 2024, the United Nations' International Maritime Organization (IMO) will grade each ship based on its cargo-carrying capacity and how many grams of CO2 it emits per nautical mile.
 Vessels with the poorest ratings will be required to take corrective action or risk not being allowed to operate.
-It's part of the IMO's ambitious goal to cut the shipping industry's annual carbon emissions at least in half by 2050.
+It's part of the IMO's ambitious goal to get the shipping industry to net zero emissions by 2050.

 Allwright says renewed interest in windships started to gain steam in the early 2010s, and today there are about 30 large commercial ships using one of a number of such technologies.
 Shipping giants Maersk and NYK are already experimenting with such systems.
 As many as 20 more are expected in the months ahead.
 So far, they are mostly "testbeds" to see if the concept is commercially viable.